jowest90/streaming-data-pipeline/hbase-hello-world/src/main/scala/com/labs1904/hwe/homework/hbase_theory.md

 #### What was the most interesting aspect of HBase when went through all the questions?
 - that it uses NoSQL as the foundation for this data storage.

+#### What is the difference between Relational vs non-relational?
+-Relational is a collection of pre-defined data items.
+-Non-Relational is a catch-all item for any database.
+AKA NoSQL